 Have Questions? – Come and join the Facebook Group and ask any questions you may have about travel in South Australia.
 We can provide answers, make further suggestions and update you with the latest information.
 Click here to join now.

-Note: I was not sponsored on this tour, I paid full price for my ticket and my opinions are completely independent.
+Note: I was not sponsored on this Breakaway tour, I paid full price for my ticket and my opinions are completely independent.

 Why do a tour in Coober Pedy

 But sometimes, a tour makes more sense, whether it’s financial, more time efficient, I want the commentary, or even that they go places I can’t easily get to.
-Here in Coober Pedy there are even some more considerations.
+Here in Coober Pedy, there are even some more considerations.

 - The Roads – to go out to The Breakaways and the Dingo Fence means driving on a long section of dirt road.
 If you do not have a 4WD car, you may like to reconsider doing this drive.
 It would likely have been okay driving in a 2WD too, but I’m not sure it’s worth the risk, especially with cars with low clearance.

 - Safety – Coober Pedy is one of those places that you would be crazy to go off and explore on your own outside the town.
-The Opal fields are LITTERED with mining holes (the estimation os around 2 million holes).
+The Opal fields are LITTERED with mining holes (the estimate is around 2 million holes).
 The last death in the town due to a mining accident was a seasoned miner who walked over a pile of dirt – not knowing that it was sitting on a piece of corrugated iron covering a hole.
 If seasoned miners can get it wrong, tourists shouldn’t even consider risking it.
 With a tour, visitors can be taken to safe areas and still see some of the mining operations without the danger.